Flow Free: Expansions

 Big Duck Games has also released several expansions in the series.
-The first expansion, "Flow Free: Bridges", was released on November 8, 2012, at a fixed price.
+The first expansion, Flow Free: Bridges, was released on November 8, 2012, at a fixed price.
 In this expansion, pipes can be made to intersect through pre-made bridges.
-The second expansion, "Flow Free: Hexes", was released on October 12, 2016, and features both free and paid premium puzzles.
-The gameplay is similar to "Flow Free" except the grid is made of hexagons instead of squares.
-The third expansion, "Flow Free: Warps", was released on August 8, 2017.
+The second expansion, Flow Free: Hexes, was released on October 12, 2016, and features both free and paid premium puzzles.
+The gameplay is similar to Flow Free except the grid is made of hexagons instead of squares.
+The third expansion, Flow Free: Warps, was released on August 8, 2017.
 This expansion allows pipes to warp from an edge of the map to another edge of the map.
-The fourth expansion, "Flow Free: Shapes", was released on December 18, 2024.
+The fourth expansion, Flow Free: Shapes, was released on December 18, 2024.
 This expansion features many levels with multiple cell shapes and round edges.

 NP-completeness

-According to a 2022 paper by Eammon Hart and Joshua A. McGinnis, Flow Free is NP-complete, meaning today's computers cannot solve the puzzles in polynomial time as complexity increases, building upon a collaborative 2014 paper.
+According to a 2015 paper, Flow Free is NP-complete, meaning today's computers cannot solve the puzzles in polynomial time as complexity increases.